aranghatacademy/UnisysCleanCodeTraining/ReadMe.md

 2. Open Close Principle			   - Class or a Method must be open for extention but closed for modification

 3. Liskov Substitution Principle   - Derived classes must be substitutable for their base classes

+4. Interface Seggregation Principle - Insted of creating a mother of all interfaces.
+Create smaller focused interfaces so that the client can pick and choose the services.

+5. Dependency Inversion Principle - Highlevel modules must not depend on low level modules.
+Both must depend on abstractions.
+		Abstractions must not depend on details.
+Details must depend on abstractions.